-We know it doesn’t make sense, but a thicker material like wool is one of the world’s most incredible and versatile fibers.
-A naturally occurring fabric, it actively does a fantastic job of really regulating your body temperature, wicking moisture away from your body and therefore keeping you cool while you’re active — while also making sure that you’re cozy and comfortable.
-Hikers have known about the powers of wool for decades (using it frequently as the bases for their layers or in their socks), but the fashion industry has been a little slow to incorporate it into more stylish options.
+This may come as a surprise, but that thick and cozy material wool is actually one of the world’s most versatile fibers.
+A naturally occurring fabric, it actively does a fantastic job of really regulating your body temperature and wicking away moisture from your body.
+In other words, while keeping you comfortable and cozy, it’s also keeping you from overheating.
+Hikers have known about the powers of wool for decades (using it frequently as the bases for their layers or in their socks), but the fashion industry has been a little slow to incorporate it into more stylish options, until now.

 Wool shoes certainly weren’t much of a thing until Allbirds came along.
-And while that beloved sneaker (rightfully) gets a lot of love, there are lots of other exciting options out there for those that want all the benefits of wool sneaker, but in a package that’s different from what everyone else may already be wearing.
-Below, you’ll find eight great alternatives to Allbirds that you’ll want to wear all the time.
+And while that beloved sneaker (rightfully) gets a lot of love, there are lots of other exciting options out there for those that want all the benefits of wool sneaker.
+Below, you’ll find plenty of wool sneaker options to help your feet stay cool and cozy.

 Out of all the shoes on the list, these by LeMouton are (perhaps) the closest thing to Allbirds you can get without getting them directly.
-Built from a wool and polyester blend, the upper is also built with a bit of extra cushion and support to help gently cradle your foot in place as you wear it throughout the day.
-The wool construction allows you to can wear them without socks, making it so that they’ll naturally regulate foot sweat to keep you relaxed.
-However, if the shoes get too gnarly, you can easily toss them in the wash for a nice refresh.
+Built from a wool and polyester blend, the upper is also built with a bit of extra cushion and support to help gently cradle your foot in place as you wear the sneaker throughout the day.
+The wool construction allows you to wear them without socks, making it so that they’ll naturally regulate foot sweat to keep you cool.
+However, if the shoes get too funky, you can easily toss them in the wash for a nice refresh.